 As a proud Victorian winery, we love supporting the wine bar scene in our Melbourne and you’ll often find Best’s wines on these lists.
 So to help you plan your next night out, here is a list of our favourite Melbourne wine bars that we’ve compiled with our distributor Fesq & Company.
 It’s guaranteed to help you find a new venue to enjoy a glass or two of fine wine.

-You could easily mistake Punch Lane for a cosy wine bar in Europe, except that is located at the top end of Little Bourke St. Sink into one of the brown leather club chairs or prop yourself up at the bar and peruse the list.
-The wine offerings are extensive with lots of highlights.
+You could easily mistake Punch Lane for a cosy wine bar in Europe, except that it’s located at the top end of Little Bourke St. Sink into one of the brown leather club chairs or prop yourself up at the bar and peruse the list.
+The wine offerings are extensive, with lots of highlights.
 You might want to settle in for a while with a cheese board or stay on for dinner – you can’t go wrong here.
+Punch Lane’s properties, Juliet Melbourne, tucked into a basement next door and great for cocktails, and Saint Urban, a much-loved local in Richmond, are also worth investigating.

 This is a Melbourne institution and has been welcoming patrons since 1998 staying open to the early hours of the morning serving supper and more substantial dishes.
 But we come for the wine.
 You could spend hours reading the red leather-bound wine list and pondering your decision.
 Many famous names pop up from Australia – Best’s included – and abroad from regions such as Mosel, Barolo, Burgundy and Bordeaux.